Towards an M5-Brane Model III: Self-Duality from Additional Trivial Fields: Self-duality from Lagrange multipliers

 where $C_q^\pm$ and $(\rmd B_s)^\pm$ denote self-dual and antiself-dual parts of the 3-forms $C_q$ and $\rmd B_s$ and

 Varying the action with respect to $\beth_s$ leads to the equation of motion $\scH_r=0$.
 Furthermore, varying with respect to $C_q$ leads to the equation

-We see that $\beth_s$ vanishes, which is different from the actions discussed in section~\ref{sec:self-duality_and_homotopy_algebras}, where $\beth$ either decoupled or was gauge trivial.
+We see that $\beth_s$ vanishes by the equations of motion, which is different from the actions discussed in section~\ref{sec:self-duality_and_homotopy_algebras}, where $\beth$ either decoupled or was gauge trivial.
 Here, $\beth_s$ simply does not contain any on-shell degrees of freedom and no further arguments are required.

 In order to enforce the equation $\scG=0$, we introduce a further field

 and include the Lagrangian

 The motivation for considering the term $\scG_u (\daleth_t)$ should be clear; the remaining two terms are derived when trying to close supersymmetry as we shall argue later.
 For now, we note that varying the action with respect to $D_v$ yields the equation of motion $\daleth_t=0$; similarly, varying with respect to $\daleth_t$ leads to the equation of motion